 We recently completed an analysis of all 121 loans that paid off in 2018 via a sale of the property to compare ARV estimates to the actual sale prices of the property.
-Click on the photo below to be taken to the complete list of data for reference.
+Here is a preview of the raw data from this analysis - please click here to view the full list:

 - GROUNDFLOOR’s estimated ARVs were on average 4.6% greater than the appraised values.

-- Relative to the actual sale price, GROUNDFLOOR’s ARV is on average 1.5% low, while the appraisal ARV is on average 3.7% low.
+- Relative to the actual sale price, GROUNDFLOOR’s ARV is on average 1.5% lower, while the appraisal ARV is on average 3.7% lower.

-- Relative to the actual sales price, GROUNDFLOOR’s median value was 4.7% low, while the median appraisal value was 8.6% low.
+- Relative to the actual sales price, GROUNDFLOOR’s median value was 4.7% lower, while the median appraisal value was 8.6% lower.

 - The GROUNDFLOOR ARV estimates have a standard deviation of 0.21949, while the appraisal ARV estimates have a standard deviation of 0.2565.

-Put simply, the above data indicates that GROUNDFLOOR’s underwriting team is spot on when it comes to accurately predicting the ARV of a given property we’re funding.
+Put simply, the above data indicates that GROUNDFLOOR’s underwriting team is accurately predicting the ARV of a given property we’re funding.
 Not only do our ARV estimates generally reconcile to a higher value than the appraisal ARV estimates, but our estimates also generally reconcile to a value closer to the property’s true value.
 Moreover, GROUNDFLOOR’s underwriting conclusions have less variability when compared to appraisal values.